 The use of electronic devices during school hours is prohibited, which includes but is not limited to cellular phones, smartwatches, MP3/music players, iPods, and video game systems.
 All electronic devices must be stored, turned off, and out of sight during the school day.
 Cellular phones may be used to communicate with parents before and after school only.
 If a school employee observes a scholar with any electronic device (including a cell phone) during the school day, the employee will collect the item and turn it into the Grade Level Chair, who will turn it into the front office.
 If a scholar's electronic device (including a cell phone) is visible to any staff member, the device will be collected, even if the scholar is not using the device.
-This means that all phones should be stored in the scholar's bag or backpack while at school.
-If a scholar and parent have executed a waiver permitting the scholar to possess an electronic communication device at school, school officials may power on and search the device if there is a reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, policy, or regulation.
+This means that all phones should be stored in the scholar to possess an electronic communication device at school, school officials may power on and search the device if there is a reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, policy, or regulation.